Welcome to Pills4cure

 Reduced cardiovascular risk:

-• Studies have demonstrated that GLP-1 receptor inhibitors lower the risk of cardiovascular events like heart attacks and strokes.
+• Studies have demonstrated that GLP-1 receptor agonists lower the risk of cardiovascular events like heart attacks and strokes.
 In the SUSTAIN-6 study, semaglutide reduced MACE by 26% compared to placebo.
 GLP-1 receptor agonists help the heart, according to these data.

 Improved blood pressure control: